Oklahoma Homeowners Insurance Guide

 - Damage by glass or safety-glazing material that is part of a building.

-- HO-2: The next level up in coverage is HO-2, which includes the first eleven perils above, plus an additional six possible perils.
-Those additional six covered perils are:
+- HO-2: The next level up in coverage is HO-2, which includes the first eleven perils above, plus an additional six possible examples.
+Those additional six are:

 - Objects falling from the sky, including meteorites, airplanes, etc.